 Baked Vanilla Protein Oatmeal (Soft Breakfast Bars)

-This delicious baked oatmeal is a healthy high-protein breakfast that is a canvas for whatever toppings you would like to add!
+If you need a high-protein breakfast that doesn’t revolve around peanut butter, this is one of the best healthy oatmeal options to satisfy that need.
+The baked oats are a canvas for whatever toppings you would like to add!
+We’ve added whey protein powder for a boost of protein and calcium, and you can also use plant-based protein powder, if you’d like.
 With 14 grams of protein per serving, this is a recipe that will satisfy whether you’re enjoying it for breakfast, a snack, or post-workout.

 Easy Gingerbread Baked Oatmeal with Pears and Pecans

-The perfect cozy recipe to serve during the holidays and brunches, and also quick and easy for nourishing weekday breakfasts.
-Infused with gingerbread flavors, toasted pecans, and juicy pears, this breakfast will warm you up and start your day just right.
+Gingerbread Baked Oatmeal is the perfect cozy recipe to serve during holiday brunches.
+It’s quick and easy for nourishing weekday breakfasts, too.
+With gingerbread flavors, toasted pecans, and juicy pears, this breakfast will warm you up and start your day just right.

 Includes Dairy-Free and Nut-Free Options